breakerbay/cas-express-api-chatgpt/README.md

 ## Model Prompt 1

-Following the pattern of the above code can you also provide Actiontype code for the operations defined the attached action-types.yaml file?
+Following the pattern of the above code can you also provide ChecklistGroup code for the operations defined in the attached checklist-groups.yaml file?

 ## User with Projects
 ```